Corporate Governance

 Reason for election Attendance

-Yuichiro Munakata We elected Mr. Munakata because we determined that his professional knowledge and abundant experience in accounting and auditing as a certified public accountant as well as his international experience and international perspective through overseas assignments can be utilized to increase our corporate value and the Company's corporate governance. -
+Yuichiro Munakata The Company has elected him because we determined that his abundant knowledge of accounting and auditing as a certified public accountant, and his high level of expertise in management administration and risk management, as well as his international experience and international perspective through overseas assignments can be utilized to increase our corporate value and the Company's corporate governance.
+Board of Directors:17/17(100.0%)

 Outside Directors